 If you get connected you're good to go.
 If you don't connect, a Connect icon will be displayed allowing you to try again.

 How do I navigate around the BlueFire App?
 Do you support swiping?

-Android devices support swiping. iOS devices do not.
+Android devices support swiping. iOS and Windows 10 devices do not.

 After starting the BlueFire App you navigate to a function by taping an icon.
 From there you can go back with the standard Back button (or Back arrow in the upper left corner) or you can swipe back (Android only).
 If you want to go back to that function you can swipe forward (right to left).
 The BlueFire App remembers where you are and where you have been so you can swipe forward and back to navigate around.